umputun/stash/README.md

 ### Web UI

 Secrets are displayed with a lock icon (🔒) in the key list.
+Use the filter toggle to view All keys, Secrets only, or regular Keys only.
 The API is identical - encryption is transparent.

 ### API Behavior